paulipa/sico-wiki/community/coalition-corporations/fxin.md

 - Register on all Corp, Alliance, and Coalition IT Systems (Auth, Discord, Mumble, etc...)
 - Be willing to join major/important PVP fleets (Full re-imbursement is provided)
 - Have at least one Omega account
-- 5m skillpoints (excpetions made)
+- 5m skillpoints (exceptions made)

 # How To Join
 You can find out application process here: https://wiki.fatalix.com/en/apply